Gabriguexp/E-Schools-API/README.md

 # E-Schools-API

-To use clone them use 'npm install'
+To use clone then use 'npm install'

 For initialize the app use 'npm run dev'